edisplay/RCB_TA_notes/week-5-timers-trivia/lesson-plan-5.1.md

 Owens something to keep in mind is to keep the homework solutions up next to you, and make sure every aspect of them are covered in the examples and exercises.

+Also, stay away from: talk about these things unless it has to with their past experiences (examples: talk about a time when you had to refactor your code to make it scale, talk about a time when you crashed a server and had to rearchitect the system to not do that, talk about a time when you used pseudocode to help you solve a problem better)

 ### 1. Student do (15 minutes)
 Review Exercise: Coin Flipper